KhaledAhmedMohamed/E-commerce-MVC-Project/README.md

    * Price filter
    * Add to/delete from/view  cart
    * Create order
-   * Online payment using strip
+   * Online payment using stripe

 # Note